Hypothermia is a body temperature that is lower than normal. It may need immediate medical care.

-Hypothermia occurs when your body loses more heat than it can produce.
-It is usually the result of being exposed to very cold temperatures.
-But it can also occur in other circumstances, such as:
+Hypothermia occurs when your body loses more heat than it can make.
+It is often the result of being in very cold temperatures.
+Other things that can cause very low body temperatures include:

 Copyright © Nucleus Medical Media, Inc.